nihr43/rcss-notes/README.md

 ### Storage Management
 1. Determine how much space is available on the current hardware's disk(s).
+	- `df -h`
 2. Identify, partition, and format out the new disk as xfs filesystem.
 3. mount the disk under a new mount /scratch
+	- create directory `/scratch`, then run `mount -t xfs /dev/sdx1 /scratch`
+	- make changes to `/etc/fstab` to mount at boot
 4. make the mount accessible to the cluster.
+	- edit `/etc/exports` to share via nfs
+	- on nodes, mount and edit `/etc/fstab` with filesystem type `nfsv4`.
+The addresses of, or a wildcard for the subnet where the nodes reside, needs to be specified in the nfs server's exports.
 5. reboot the cluster and validate /scratch is present on all nodes.
+	- the new mountpoints should be seen using `df`
 6. Grow an LVM partition on a live system.